OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 surface your implicit assumptions about both your application's deployment environment as well as understanding the capabilities of your adversaries.

-Often attempting to protect protect secrets in memory will be considered overkill because as you evaluate a threat model, the potential threat actors that you consider either do not have the capabilities to carry out such attacks or the cost of defense far exceeds the likely impact of a compromise arising from
+Often attempting to protect secrets in memory will be considered overkill because as you evaluate a threat model, the potential threat actors that you consider either do not have the capabilities to carry out such attacks or the cost of defense far exceeds the likely impact of a compromise arising from